epicfilemcnulty/lilush/README.md

 docker cp $(docker create --name lilush lilush):/usr/bin/lilush . docker rm lilush
 ```
+If you want to build on a host system, see the [Dockerfile](dockerfiles/lilush)
-See the [Dockerfile](dockerfiles/lilush) for building details.
+as a reference for building details.

 ## Status

 Right now the project is certainly in beta.

+* Not all planned features have been implemented
+* Documentation is lagging behind
+* No proper testing has been done
+* There are known bugs
+* There are most certainly yet undiscovered bugs, because no proper testing has been done.

+When most of the above issues are resolved, the `1.0.0` version will be released.
+But quite a lot of things might be heavily refactored or removed along the way to the `1.0.0` version,
-Beware and use at your own risk.
+so beware and use at your own risk.

-After `1.0.0` version release the project will abide by the semantic versioning promises.
+After `1.0.0` version release the project will abide by the semantic versioning promises,

-Until then all bets are off, meaning that there might be breaking changes of the core
+but until then all bets are off.
+Meaning that there might be breaking changes of the core
 lilush modules' API even between, say, `0.5.x` and `0.6.x`.
 Or worse.
 But let's hope it won't come to that.